Harkirat30/commandsNew/interview/interview.md

 # Now command to build an image --> we need to give name and tag to newly created image (-t is used for tagging, after that we need to specify the docker file)

 ---->> docker build -t my-app:1.0 .  (. because we have dockerfile in same dir)
+# docker build -t means we are building and tagging the image together

 # command to delete image -->> docker rmi <image-name>
 # command to delete container --> docker rm <container-name or id>

 Note: some containers do not have bash so we might need to exec using sh(shell)
-# how to check env varibles for that specific container --->>> do exec inside the ntainer and do env
+# how to check env varibles for that specific container --->>> do exec inside the container and run command --->> env

 **********creating private repo and pushing the image there*****************************************************************
 1) authenticate to repo